Student Bodies in Manipal

 Chairperson: Vinay Teja

-The Mathitis Society, Manipal Chapter is the student branch of TMS India, an organization that conducts industry-grade certified technical training programs all across the country.
+The Mathitis Society, Manipal Chapter is the student branch of TMS India, an organisation that conducts industry-grade certified technical training programs all across the country.
 With accreditations from over 150 companies including Microsoft, Google and Apple, TMS aims to “Educate, Enable and Equip” students and provide them the tools they require to take on the corporate world.
 Members of the chapter stand to gain immense work experience, along with discounted prices on training programs they wish to attend.
 The club is looking for passionate, creative and driven individuals who want to develop strong leadership skills and make a difference.

 Media Engineers and Graphic Technologists Association (MEGA)